EAMIRorg/Song-Slicer/CONTRIBUTING.md

 Without a CLA, contributions from multiple authors can make it difficult or impossible to evolve the project’s licensing over time, offer commercial licenses when appropriate, or protect contributors and maintainers from unintended legal risk.

-The CLA helps us keep Puke Studio open, usable, and sustainable for the long term — for researchers, musicians, developers, and commercial users alike.
+The CLA helps us keep Song-Slicer open, usable, and sustainable for the long term — for researchers, musicians, developers, and commercial users alike.

 If you have questions about the CLA or how it applies to a specific contribution, feel free to open an issue or start a discussion before submitting a pull request.